henryppercy/fpl-go-bot/README.md

-# Fantasy Premier League Go Bot
+# FPL Go Bot

-A Go-based application designed to retrieve, format, and send Fantasy Premier League standings to your Discord channel.
-This simple tool transforms raw league data into an easy-to-read and fun format, providing quick updates directly to your league channel.
+A Go app to retrieve, format, and send Fantasy Premier League standings to a Discord channel.

-## Current Features
-- **Discord Integration**: Sends a formatted version of an FPL table directly to any specified Discord channel.
-- **Detailed Standings**: Includes teams, current positions, total points, and recent movements in the league standings.
-- **Deadline Reminders**: Reminder to select your team the morning of deadline day.
-- **Automated Updates**: Utilises a cron job to send regular updates.
-- **Docker Integration**: Containerises the application for easier deployment and management.

-## Future Plans
-This is a work in progress, so in future I plan to add:
-- **Expanded Notification Methods**: Beyond Discord, future integrations may include email, text messages, Twitter updates, and more.
-- **Live Scoring**: Get live scoring updates during gameweeks for your chosen teams.
-- **User-Friendly Frontend**: Frontend interface for easy configuration and settings management.
-- **Actual Documentation**: Something a lot better than this.
+This was an app I built to help me learn Go.
+It sat running on a rasberry pi until I moved house and had to unplug it.